How Might Businesses Use Cognitive Biases to Their Advantage?

 - Design consistency: Maintain a cohesive visual identity across products to extend positive associations.

-Example: Nike’s endorsement deals with top athletes create a halo effect for their entire product line.
+Halo effect bias example: Nike’s endorsement deals with top athletes create a halo effect for their entire product line.

 9. Decoy Effect: The Power of a Third Option